kbravh/portfolio-redux/src/data/writing/encoding-qr-codes-as-braille/Encoding QR codes in Braille characters.md

 ⠧⠭⠭⠥⠧⠼⠽⠮⠤⠵⠽⠇
 ```

+## Caveats
+Now, in a perfect world, we'd get to use that 8-times compression to its fullest extent.
+Unfortunately, Braille characters count as 2 characters in Twitter's character count.
+New lines also each count as a character.

+How big of a Braille QR code can we fit then with these limitations?
+With some quick back of the napkin math, our upper limit can be expressed by $2(x^2) + x = 280$, which  comes out to a little over 11.
+This means that at most, we can tweet an 11x11 Braille grid, giving us a maximum size of a 22x22 QR code.
+This is better than the emojis, but still rather limited in terms of data density.

+For a more in-depth dive into encoding lots of data into a tweet, check out the work done by [qntm](https://qntm.org/twitcodings) and the library [base2048](https://github.com/qntm/base2048).

 ## Converting a QR code to Braille characters
-First, we can take a look at how Braille characters are handled in unicode.
+To get started, let's take a look at how Braille characters are handled in unicode.

 ![The Braille character layout](braille.png)